 I really really hope that one day, in the distant future, my kids come back to read this post and think, man…we overreacted on that one!
-But today, in the thick of the Coronavirus and social distancing, we are trying to find a new normal.
+But today, in the thick of the Coronavirus and social distancing, we are trying to find a routine that makes sense for us.
 My heart goes out to all those directly effected, who are on the front lines or in care taker roles.
 We are all in this together.
 We have to be.
 We do not serve a God of fear and I have every trust He will provide when we need.
 So, for now, I thought I would share a few things we are doing to keep ourselves well and keep our minds busy as we self-quarantine.

 1. Using our oils.
 We are diffusing all the happy oils (stress away + lime is giving me life) and constantly applying thieves to keep our immune systems up.
 If you’re not using oils in your home, check out this post on how we use them daily.